nkabbara/nkabbara.github.io/docs/how-are-you.md

 punches you in the nose, your Fight-or-Flight Self takes over and suddenly, you're angry, upset and aggressive.
 Until the Father Self takes over again.

-In this model, there is no a center You running the show.
+In this model, there is no a center _you_ running the show.
 And there's no single self in charge at all times.
-There are just these different selves that you've named and each is in charge at different times.
+There are just these different selves that you've named and each is in charge in different contexts.
 It's very dynamic.

 After playing with this for a while and being able to easily tell which self is in charge, you can take